ruborg/sevenval-tutorials/web-accelerator/web-accelerator.md

 #### JPEG Chroma Subsampling

-Chroma subsampling is a feature of JPEG image compression based on the fact that humans are better at detecting variations in luminance (lighting) than in colour.
-Thus, colour information in images can be compressed without causing any detectable degradation in image quality.
+Chroma subsampling is a feature of JPEG image compression based on the fact that humans are better at detecting variations in luminance (lighting) than in color.
+Thus, color information in images can be compressed without causing any detectable degradation in image quality.

-Web Accelerator automatically peforms chroma subsampling on JPEG images to produce smaller image sizes.
+Web Accelerator automatically performs chroma subsampling on JPEG images to produce smaller image sizes.
 Using [ImageMagick](http://www.imagemagick.org/script/index.php)'s `identify` command to analyze the background image in our example, we can see the original shows no chroma subsampling: `1x1,1x1,1x1` (`4:4:4`), while the optimized image reports `2x2,1x1,1x1` (`4:2:0`) subsampling.

 ```
 $ identify -format "%[jpeg:sampling-factor]" bg.jpg